All our tests run on the "client side" - which means that we do not and can not record your voice or any other information.

 Our pitch detector tool will work with most instruments and vocals.

-For tuning a guitar, here is a list of the notes and frequencies for each string starting with the thickest string to the thinnest.
+For tuning a guitar use our dedicated tuner or this list of the notes and frequencies for each string - starting with the thickest string to the thinnest.

 If you need to tune a violin, here is a list of notes and frequencies you may find helpful: